theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

   description: ''
   imgalt: ''
   image: ''
-desktoptitle: In a Landscape Concert at Shore Acres State Park
+desktoptitle: IN A LANDSCAPE Concert at Shore Acres State Park
-mobiletitle: In a Landscape Concert at Shore Acres
+mobiletitle: IN A LANDSCAPE Concert at Shore Acres
 hovertitle: Classical Music in the Wild
 hoverdescription: Join classical pianist Hunter Noack for a special 2 night concert series at Shore Acres!